 Experts have also expressed outrage at the hoops that must be jumped through to get the drug, calling on the government to make it available off the shelf, as well as reduce the price.
 Unlike in France, Scandinavia, and the United States, the pill is not available without a consultation; women are required to undergo a consultation and discuss their sex lives with a pharmacist or doctor in order to access the time-sensitive emergency contraception.

 ‘The pill’ is a very effective form of contraception – but only when taken correctly!
 Alas it’s one of those medications that is subject to user error, and in this case missing a pill can have a profound effect on your life.

 Women (and couples) in this predicament are usually searching for instant information, and luckily there are ways to take immediate measures to get back on track with the pill and prevent pregnancy.

 So without further ado, here is what to do.
 Just keep in mind that this information is only for the combined pill.
 The combined pill Qlaira works slightly differently and the rules here may not apply to you.
 Please see the ‘patient information leaflet’ link below.
 Read in full

 We all want to trust our contraceptive but how reliable are they really?
 There are statistics out there but how do we interpret them?

 The background level of fertility varies naturally between couples.
 Many forms of contraception are affected by “user reliability”.
 Women’s natural fertility declines from the age of 27 and men’s from age 60, so there are lots of factors to consider.
 Statistics often quote a figure for “consistent and correct” use (often from clinical trials) but these are often very different from “typical” use, which is a more helpful figure to most people.
 Read in full

 Routine medical care for women taking the oral contraceptive pill includes annual check-ups with a doctor or nurse.
-During these check-ups, blood pressure and weight are normally measured and a cervical smear will be carried out, if it is due.
+During these check-ups, blood pressure and weight are normally measured, and you will be advised when your cervical smear is due.